otaviotscha/user-crud/README.md

 - `yarn prisma migrate dev` to generate database.
 - `yarn dev` to run app in development environment.
 - `yarn test` to run tests.
+- `yarn build` to build TypeScript to JavaScript.
+- `yarn prod` to run app in production mode.

 ## API Documentation